 - Confidence comes from preparation.
 The best leaders aren’t always the smartest in the room — they’re the most prepared.

-- Authority is built over time.
+- You build authority over time through consistent, value-driven communication.
 Consistent, clear, and value-driven communication establishes credibility.

 Tactical Strategies to Strengthen Presence and Authority: